-It turns out it's about science and not just to be really annoying.
+It turns out it's about science.
 Chronic or ongoing pain often leads to resting and doing less activity.
 Over time, this rest can actually make your child feel more tired which means they lose strength and endurance.
 This often makes pain worse.
 In order to get more energy and strength, kids have to start little by little to do more activity.
-When this is done with the right supports in place, they start to build back endurance, get stronger, and change their pain experience.
+When this is done with the right supports in place, they start to build back endurance and get stronger.
 This process "re-trains" their body and their brain, and this helps decrease pain over time.